Tubby Smith: Texas Tech

 Smith's second season started with Smith attempting to improve the Red Raiders talent level.
 Smith added Keenan Evans, Justin Gray, Norense Odiase, and Zach Smith in the offseason in the hopes of improving a depleted Red Raider team.
 The season ended up being a massive disappointment as the Red Raiders got worse than the 2013–2014 season and finished 13–19 with only 3 victories coming in the Big 12.
 Although, the season was labeled a massive disappointment, Smith led the Red Raiders to their first victory over a top 25 team since the 2009 season with a January 15, 2014 upset over the #9 Iowa State Cyclones.
-Although the season started with plenty of promise, the Red Raiders finished a mediocre season with a first round Big 12 tournament exit against the Texas Longhorns.
+Although the season started with plenty of promise, the Red Raiders finished a poor season with a first round Big 12 tournament exit against the Texas Longhorns.

 The 2015–16 season proved to be Smith's best, his 3rd season at Texas Tech, the Red Raiders started the season with a 12–7 record and a 2–6 record in the Big 12.
 The Red Raiders eventually led a turnaround and won 3 straight games against ranked opponents for the first time in school history.
 The season featured young stars Evans, Gray, Odiase, and Smith as well as senior leaders Devaugntah Williams and Toddrick Gotcher.
 The team proved to be well balanced and efficient on both sides of the ball.
 The Red Raiders made good use of Smith's ball line defense.
 The Red Raiders would close out the 2015–16 regular season by winning 6 of their last 8 games and finishing with an overall 19–12 record with a 9–9 record in Big 12 play.
 The turnaround was the biggest in the Big 12 with the Red Raiders completing a six-game improvement from the year prior in arguably the toughest conference in the country.
 On March 13, 2016, the Red Raiders were selected to participate in the 2016 NCAA tournament.
 Smith was named the Big 12 Coach of the Year for orchestrating the turnaround.
 On March 8, Smith was named as the Sporting News Coach of the Year for his rebuilding effort.